torusresearch/documentation/README.md

 The Torus Architecture is described in four main parts:‌

-- Nodes in charge of Distributed Key Generation
+- Nodes in charge of Distributed Key Generation (DKG)
 - A smart contract in charge of the management of nodes
 - A private Byzantine Fault Tolerant network between nodes
 - A Javascript client that interacts with nodes

-A smart contract is used to manage the nodes.
+A smart contract is used for node discovery.
 They are selected, operate for a fixed period, and generate a set of keys via DKG.‌

 When a user arrives at a DApp, the javascript client is loaded, and creating a secure javascript context.
 From there, a user logs in, they provide proof that they are logged in with a third-party authentication service, and the proof is verified by each node individually.
 This proof can be integrated into today's OAuth 2.0 standard flow.
-For new users, nodes will assign a new key share from the pre-generated set of keys, and store this assignment in an internal mapping.
+For new users, nodes will assign a new key share from the pre-generated set of key shares, and store this assignment in an internal mapping.
 For returning users, nodes will look up their internal mapping and return that user's corresponding key share.‌

 The user then recollects these shares and reconstructs his or her key in the front-end javascript client, only to be kept for the session and erased once the browser is closed.‌